 The substation upgrade that will feed Facebook’s data center in Sarpy County was finished this spring and energized in July.

-The work was done ahead of schedule and was standard as far as expansions of this kind go.
+The work, done ahead of schedule, was standard as far as expansions of this kind.

 Shawn Smith, Substation crew leader, said it was a large project that involved many different departments.